 - Drag the first line indent marker back to the left margin.

-Our article continues below with additional information on how to indent the second line in Google Docs documents, including pictures for these steps.
+Our article continues below with additional information on how to indent second line in Google Docs documents, including pictures for these steps.

 If you need to change the spacing in your document, then our how to double space on Google Docs article will show you how.